OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

+---
+title: Using DBUp and Workers to Automate Database Deployments
+description: Using DBUp and Workers to Automate Database Deployments
+author: bob.walker@octopus.com
+visibility: public
+published: 2019-02-28
+metaImage: metaimage-sqlscript.png
+bannerImage: blogimage-sqlscript.png
+tags:
+ - Database Deployments
+---
-One of the most exciting aspects of database deployments is the number of tools released in the last 10 years.
+One of the most exciting aspects of database deployments is the number of tools released in the last ten years.
 Looking at my [previous posts](https://octopus.com/blog/tag/Database%20Deployments) on this topic and I have shown a clear bias towards Redgate's tooling.
 I do have a bit of a bias towards their tools.
 I'm a [friend of Redgate](https://www.red-gate.com/hub/events/friends-of-rg/friend/BobWalker) for a reason.

 I'm going to switch gears a bit and focus on a different tool for this post, [DbUp](https://dbup.readthedocs.io/en/latest/).
 DbUp is a free, open-source tool, which we use here at Octopus Deploy for our database deployments.
 Anytime you install or upgrade Octopus Deploy, DbUp is the one who runs the scripts to update your database.
-Our founder, Paul Stovell, wrote a [blog post back](https://github.com/DbUp/DbUp/graphs/contributors) in 2012 on how to use DBUp to deploy to a SQL Server.
+Our founder, Paul Stovell, wrote a [blog post back](https://github.com/DbUp/DbUp/graphs/contributors) in 2012 on how to use DbUp to deploy to a SQL Server.
 For the most part, that blog post still holds up today.
-Except for the outdated images.
+Except for the old images.
 Want to see what Octopus Deploy looked like years ago?
 Check out that post.

 This post is an update to that old post.
 I am going to walk through some of the new features recently added to DbUp and create a process to use DbUp for production deployments.
 It even includes a review step for a DBA to approve!
 Read on!